Bucknell-Biol364/Project_1_Group_1_2024/README.md

 ## Objectives
-1. Explain the conditions required for using linear modeling, t.tests, or ANOVA tests to analyze data.
+1. Understand how to classify data (understanding different variable types and its effect on how to use them in analysis).
-2. Understand how to classify data (understanding different variable types).
+2. Review loading data, organizing data, and preparing data for statistical analysis.
-3. Organizing loading data and preparing for statistical analysis.
+3. Explain the conditions required for using linear modeling, t.tests, or ANOVA tests to analyze data.

 You will need to edit this README.md document when your tutorial is complete to include instructions for using the tutorial.